 That said, I use it — again, and wait for it — quite sparingly.
 In fact, I rub more on my skin than I eat.
 Then again, I’m probably training more than you are.

 Then why sparingly?

 Well people, it’s still a saturated fat, one of the few found in the plant kingdom sure, but still a saturated fat — and one that lacks any of those Omega-3’s we’re always trying to get.
-In my (supported) opinion – hotly debated by the paleo / low carb folks – there is indeed more than a link between dietary saturated fat intake and deleterious health effects, including atherosclerosis.
+In my (supported) opinion – hotly contested by the paleo / low carb folks – there is indeed more than a link between dietary saturated fat intake and deleterious health effects, including atherosclerosis.
 Now the paleo people will likely tell you it’s fine to enjoy your bacon, butter and other foods high in saturated fat like coconut oil.
 Provided you strictly adhere to their regimen, they will tell you there is no link between such saturated fats and heightened (bad) cholesterol levels or the hardening of the arteries.
 Then as support, they will refer you to certain isolated indigenous populations like the Inuit, who eat a relatively high degree of saturated fat yet somehow avoid heart disease (probably because they tend to die young, but I digress).
-Finally, they will tell you that because coconut oil is comprised (in part) of medium chain triglycerides (MCT’s), this renders it heart-safe, (all points Jeff Novick tackles in the below linked article).
+Finally, they will tell you that because coconut oil is comprised (in part) of medium chain triglycerides (MCT’s), this renders it heart-safe (all points my friend Jeff Novick dismisses in the below linked article).
 Why is paleo so popular right now?
 One reason just might be that people love to have their bad habits co-signed.

 I will not rubberstamp the Paleo perspective on saturated fat intake.
 Nor will any of the doctors & nutritional experts I most respect.
-People like Dr. Greger, Dr. Caldwell Esselstyn, Dr. Dean Ornish, Dr. John McDougall, Dr. Garth Davis, Dr. Joel Kahn, Dr. Michael Klaper (all of whom have addressed this very issue directly on my podcast) and others all of whom advocate (as Greger does in this video) that the link between dietary saturated fats and such ill effects is more than legit.
+People like Dr. Greger, Dr. Caldwell Esselstyn, Dr. Dean Ornish, Dr. John McDougall, Dr. Garth Davis, Dr. Joel Kahn, Dr. Michael Klaper (all of whom have addressed this very issue directly on my podcast) and others all advocate (as Greger does in this video) that the link between dietary saturated fats and such ill effects is more than legit.
 For certain, you can find medical research debate ongoing here.
 But I think to completely dismiss this saturated fat / heart disease connection as some kind of quackery, or “a complete joke” — as some in the paleo / low-carb camp would have you believe — is at best misleading and at worst irresponsible on the level of reprehensibility.